-Late in the season use an Epsom salt spray to increase tomato and pepper yield and keep plants green and bushy; early in the season add Epsom salt to the soil to aid germination, early root and cell development, photosynthesis, plant growth, and to prevent blossom-end rot.
+Epsom salt spray can be used late in the growing season to increase tomato and pepper yield and keep plants green and bushy.
+Early in the season, you can add Epsom salt to the soil to aid germination, early root and cell development, photosynthesis, and plant growth, and prevent blossom-end rot.

 A magnesium or sulfur deficiency in the soil can cause tomato and pepper plants to grow small and spindly, leaves to yellow between leaf veins late in the season, and fruit to be slow in maturing and ripening.

-• Foliar spray during season.
-Add two tablespoons of Epsom salt to a gallon of water and use tank sprayer to apply the mix once a month substituting the spray for a regular watering.
-Use one tablespoon per gallon of water if you apply Epsom salt spray more often than once a month.
+• Foliar spray during the season.
+Add two tablespoons (42 grams) of Epsom salt to a gallon (3.8 liters) of water and use a tank sprayer to apply the mix once a month substituting the spray for regular watering.
+Use one tablespoon (21.25 grams) per gallon of water if you apply Epsom salt spray more often than once a month.
 Begin foliar spraying when blooms first appear.

-• Sidedressing during season.
-Work one tablespoon of Epsom salt per foot of plant height around the base of each plant.
-Sidedress plants every six weeks beginning soon after leaves appear and continuing through the end harvest.
+• Sidedressing during the season.
+Work one tablespoon (21.25 grams) of Epsom salt per foot of plant height around the base of each plant.
+Sidedress plants every six weeks beginning soon after leaves appear and continuing through the end of harvest.

 • Soil additive at planting time.
-Add one or two tablespoons of Epsom salt to the bottom of each hole before planting seeds or transplants.
+Add one or two tablespoons (21.25–42 grams) of Epsom salt to the bottom of each hole before planting seeds or transplants.

 - Magnesium is critical for seed germination, production of chlorophyll, and fruit development; it helps strengthen cell walls and improves plant uptake of nitrogen, phosphorus, and sulfur.

-- Sulfur is critical for the production of vitamins, amino acids and protein, and enzymes.
+- Sulfur is critical for the production of vitamins, amino acids and proteins, and enzymes.

 - Alkaline soils with a pH of 7 or greater and acidic soils high in calcium and potassium often have low levels of magnesium.
 Calcium and potassium compete with magnesium for uptake by plant roots—magnesium can be blocked from plant uptake by calcium and potassium.